 A home sale generates hundreds of thousands of dollars.
 Even with the high revenues and potential capital gains, everyone wants to maximize profits.
 While you don’t want to spend money that doesn’t provide a return on investment in the final sale price, don’t hesitate to put the right money into your home.
 Save money in some places to spend in others.
-Here are some ways to save money when selling your home in Los Angeles.
+Here are some ways to save money when selling your home in Riverside.

 For Sale By Owner

 The biggest way to save thousands of dollars is to sell your home on your own.
 A real estate agent can charge up to 6 percent by law.
 This amount is split between the buyer and seller’s agents.
 And it all comes out of the seller’s profit.

 Doing the math, this adds up.
 For every $100,000 of the sale price, $6,000 goes towards commission.
 For a $500,000 home, this is $30,000.
 That’s a lot of money especially if you are trying to maximize profits to pay down debts and get into a new home.

 Selling the home on your own will reduce this fee.
 You might not be able to eliminate the buyer’ s agent’s commission, but saving $15,000 out of $30,000 is a hefty sum.
 If you are planning on doing a “for sale by owner,” make sure you understand the state real estate laws and have resources to draw up the transaction contracts.
 If you don’t, saving on the commission could cost you in legal fees.

 Assume you don’t want to take on selling your home on your own.
 You do have another option.
 Agents are able to charge “up to” six percent.
 That’s right!
 It’s a cap, not a requirement.
 Keep in mind that most agents have brokers who take a chunk and marketing costs they front to sell your home so don’t expect them to work for free.
 But you can often negotiation between a 1-2 percent reduction in agent fees.